csb324/eleventy-obsidian-ninareth/notes/Sessions/Session-10.md

 - [[Father Gryuu]]: elderly orc who’s overseen the temple for about 40 years
 - Has an issue with things in the crypt going missing (incense, matches), unexplainable sounds from the crypt at night for the last couple of weeks.
 - We went down into the crypt and discovered some sort of ghost, bulbous head and pointed ears, near the urn of Tenali.
 And some shadowy friends.
 We killed them though
-- Found a hidden [[summoning stone]], looks like a small black rock, tied to a spirit.
+- Found a hidden [[Summoning Stone]], looks like a small black rock, tied to a spirit.
 Barely magical at this point.
 - Gryuu couldn’t figure out anything about the stone.
 - Wayfinders keep track of where they stop along the way, so maybe they could figure out who left the stone here
 - People do come through the temple to pay their respects, and Tenali died a few months ago